Derivation of the Antenna Contribution to the Reverberation-Chamber $Q$-factor based on Antenna Scattering-Matrix Theory: Current formulations of the antenna contribution to the RC -factor

-where $Q_{0}=16\pi^{2}V/\lambda^{3}$ is the $Q$-factor of a perfectly-matched and ideally-efficient (lossless) antenna, $V$ is the RC volume and $\lambda$ is the wavelength.
-This model of antenna $Q$-factor has been widely used in the literature to evaluate the losses introduced by antennas and other receivers during RC measurements.
-It considers that the losses brought by an antenna are solely due to the power that is absorbed by its load.
-Indeed, according to the losses mechanism labelled \raisebox{.5pt}{\textcircled{\raisebox{-.9pt} {2}}} in Fig.~\ref{fig:loadedscatt}, the power dissipated by the load is equal to $\left<P_{\mathrm{r}}\right>e_{\mathrm{r}}(1-\left|\Gamma{}_{\mathrm{L}}\right|^{2})$ where $\left<P_{\mathrm{r}}\right>$ is the average power received by the antenna within the RC.
-As we can see in Fig.~\ref{fig:loadedscatt} and pointed out in \cite{Cozza2018}, this model does not properly take into account all the losses mechanisms.
-For example, a poorly efficiency antenna ($e_{\mathrm{r}}\longrightarrow0$) should in practice induce high losses within the chamber but would be considered as transparent according to (\ref{eq:Qa_hill}) \cite{Hill1998}.
-Indeed, when $e_{\mathrm{r}}\rightarrow0$, $Q_{\mathrm{a,Hill}}\rightarrow\infty$.
-This definition has therefore been refined in 2018 \cite{Cozza2018} taking into account three dissipation processes illustrated in Fig.~\ref{fig:loadedscatt}.
-Part of the average received power is first dissipated because of the antenna radiation efficiency (event \raisebox{.5pt}{\textcircled{\raisebox{-.9pt} {1}}}).
-Then, some of the power received at the antenna load is dissipated depending on $\Gamma_{\mathrm{L}}$ (event \raisebox{.5pt}{\textcircled{\raisebox{-.9pt} {2}}}).
+where $Q_{0}=16\pi^{2}V/\lambda^{3}$ is the antenna's contribution to the RC $Q$-factor in the case of a perfectly-matched and ideally-efficient (lossless) antenna, $V$ is the RC volume and $\lambda$ is the wavelength.
+This model was developed to evaluate the power dissipated in the load of a receiving antenna \cite{Hill1998} and has been widely used in the literature.
+It is based on the premise that a portion of the power impinging on the antenna reaches the load and is dissipated.
+Indeed, according to the loss mechanism labelled \raisebox{.5pt}{\textcircled{\raisebox{-.9pt} {2}}} in Fig.~\ref{fig:loadedscatt}, the power dissipated by the load is equal to $\left<P_{\mathrm{r}}\right>e_{\mathrm{r}}(1-\left|\Gamma{}_{\mathrm{L}}\right|^{2})$ where $\left<P_{\mathrm{r}}\right>$ is the average power received by the antenna within the RC.
+As illustrated in Fig.~\ref{fig:loadedscatt} and highlighted in \cite{Cozza2018}, this model does not fully account all loss mechanisms.
+For instance, a poorly-efficient antenna ($e_{\mathrm{r}}\longrightarrow0$) should, in practice, induce significant losses within the chamber but, according to (\ref{eq:Qa_hill}) \cite{Hill1998}, it would be considered transparent.
+Indeed, when $e_{\mathrm{r}}\rightarrow0$, the model predicts that $Q_{\mathrm{a,Hill}}\rightarrow\infty$.
+To address this limitation, a refined definition was introduced in 2018 \cite{Cozza2018} incorporating three dissipation processes illustrated in Fig.~\ref{fig:loadedscatt}.
+First, part of the average received power is dissipated because of the antenna's radiation efficiency (event \raisebox{.5pt}{\textcircled{\raisebox{-.9pt} {1}}}).
+Then, some of the power received at the antenna load is dissipated, depending on $\Gamma_{\mathrm{L}}$ (event \raisebox{.5pt}{\textcircled{\raisebox{-.9pt} {2}}}).
 Finally, the power reflected by the load is transmitted back to the RC, through some losses due, again, to the radiation efficiency (event \raisebox{.5pt}{\textcircled{\raisebox{-.9pt} {3}}}).
-This led to a new antenna $Q$-factor formulation as
+This refinement led to the new formulation:

+Taking again the case of a poorly-efficient antenna ($e_{\mathrm{r}}\rightarrow 0$), the model in (\ref{eq:Qa_Cozza}) does account for these losses, as $Q_{\mathrm{a,Cozza}}\rightarrow1$.
 This refined model has been indirectly validated by experimentally showing that the estimated radiation efficiency does not depend on the load impedance \cite{Cozza2018}.